johnsoncodehk/tsslint/README.md

 ### 2. Configure `tsslint.config.ts`

 A minimal configuration looks like this.
-For a complete, real-world example, see the [vuejs/language-tools tsslint.config.ts](https://github.com/vuejs/language-tools/blob/master/tsslint.config.ts).
+For a complete example, see the [vuejs/language-tools tsslint.config.ts](https://github.com/vuejs/language-tools/blob/master/tsslint.config.ts).

 ```ts
 import { defineConfig } from '@tsslint/config';